 So, yes, if you want to call decisive confidence ‘opinionated,’ then I proudly hold dairy judging largely responsible.
 Thank you, reasons.
 But, more importantly, I am thankful to those coaches and judges that taught and believed in me.
 I have the privilege of writing this now because of them.

-Erin Massey is the product development manager at Prairie Farms, a farmer-owned cooperative based in Edwardsville, Illinois.
-She is responsible for overseeing all aspects of the development process, from concept to commercialization.
+Erin Massey is the Business Development Manager for Bunge, a leading producer and supplier of specialty plant-based oils and fats.
+She previously was the the product development manager at Prairie Farms, a farmer-owned cooperative based in Edwardsville, Illinois.
 Erin grew up on a Florida dairy farm and has a deep-rooted passion to invigorate the dairy industry.
 Erin earned a bachelor's degree in chemical engineering from the University of South Florida.
 Her personal mantra is "Be Bold."